pongdanny/pongdanny/README.md

 Ever since I began my journey in coding, its been an exciting learning process everyday! 🤓

-I hope to develop some great applications in the near future 👨‍💻
+I hope to develop many innovative applications in the near future 👨‍💻

 # Proficient